 Because LifeSpan is not a world-class office furniture manufacturer we actually prefer to mix-and-match one of the LifeSpan treadmill bases (either the TR1200 for low-impact individual usage or the TR5000 for heavy-impact department usage) with a better desk from another manufacturer, which you can easily do.
 This has many benefits and will give you the best value for your dollar.

-Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s control console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop further extending the distance between you and your keyboard and thus increasing the potential for “computer hunch.”
-While this seems like a minor inconvenience at first, having to reach farther forward to type for long periods of time can be a real pain proved quite painful for our stiffening shoulders.
+Matching a LifeSpan treadmill base with a different manufacturer’s desk also means that your treadmill’s control console will sit somewhere on your desktop rather than be bolted under the front edge of the desktop.
+That’s a good thing – bolt-on consoles further extend the distance between you and your keyboard and thus increas the potential for “computer hunch.”
+While this seems like a minor inconvenience at first, having to reach farther forward to type for long periods of time can be a real pain, and proved quite painful for our stiffening shoulders.
 It doesn’t help that the desk’s design makes it impossible to install a keyboard tray underneath.

 The real meat of the LifeSpan Treadmill Desks review is over in the Standalone Treadmill Bases section since the desks themselves are very simple machines.
 Be sure to read those if you haven’t already to learn about the control console, the drive mechanism, belt technology, warranty information and more.
-As for the desks you basically have two options.
-Both are fairly solid and decent looking.
+As for the desks, you have two basic options.

-There are a few user reviews that complain about their monitors shaking badly on the DT5 desk but these are probably people who are doing one of more of the following things: a) running the treadmill too fast, b) using a monitor mount that is too weak or too extended, or c) using a monitor that is oversized.
+There are a few user reviews that complain about their monitors shaking badly on the DT5 desk but these are probably people who are doing one of more of the following things: a) running the treadmill too fast, b) using a weak or overextended monitor mount, or c) using an oversized monitor.
 Or perhaps they just have to tighten the bolts on their desk from time to time.
 Plenty of other reviewers report that they feel the LifeSpan desks are very well built.
 Some users did complain, however, that the desktop is not very securely fastened to the legs and if they lean too heavily on the front edge the back edge will come up.

 LifeSpan claims their desks comfortably fit users from 4’10″ to 6’8″ tall.
 The desktop dimensions are 46.75″ wide by 36.5″ deep.
 Both desks can be adjusted from 36” to 52” in height.
 The good news is that an NBA player will be very comfortable with one of these desks.
-The bad news is that because the lowest setting is only 36″ a LifeSpan desk is sole-purpose.
+The bad news is that because the lowest setting is only 36″, a LifeSpan desk is treadmill-only.
 It could never be used in the future as a “sit-to-stand” desk like other adjustable-height desks can.
-If you’re going to always have a treadmill under this desk – forever – no worries.
 Again, this is one more reason we recommend you might want to mix-and-match the best LifeSpan treadmill base with a top-breed adjustable height desk from manufacturers such as ThermoDesk, ModTable, or NextDesk.

 With a truly adjustable-height desk you can vary the height in a matter of seconds.
 Not so with the DT5.
 Changing desktop height on the DT5 requires at least two people (realistically three people if you have a lot of stuff resting on the desktop that you don’t want to move.